Preston Boomer is the science teacher you always wished you had.

 However, the organ and chapel is only one element of the massive Boomeria.
 Nearby is a three story castle, with a 140 meters of catacombs and mock dungeons below it!
-The catacombs let out into various other parts of Boomeria, including the pipe organ chapel, and make a convenient way to travel across Boomeria.
+The catacombs let out into various other parts of Boomeria, including the Great Hall, the Engine Room, The laboratory, and CIC, and make a convenient way to travel across Boomeria.

 The tunnels, castle, and various outposts are used in huge water battles in which students try to overtake the castle from Boom with water cannons, water balloon launchers, and water guns.
 All of which serves to illustrate the science of water pressure, and the tactics of medieval battles.
 The students shouldn't get their hopes of winning up too high however, for even when King Boom loses, as his motto goes, "the King always wins!"

 Among the many other amazing items in Boomeria are a working Guillotine (presumably locked up for safety reasons), an engine room complete with stations to man the huge water cannons, and an antique laboratory with testing stations, dozens of chemical samples (many quite old having been inherited from Boom's grandfather), a working telegraph to communicate across Boomeria, and a working steam engine.